 The God of the Bible is not above performing party tricks.

-I feel this needs to be pointed out because so many of my devout friends seem to think they can have it both ways.
-They insist that the biblical God performed miracle after miracle in order to validate himself—at times upon very specific demand from the supplicant—but if I suggest that I need some sort of clear validation in order to believe this deity is more than just a figment of our collective imagination, they then tell me I’m wicked for demanding this.
+I feel this needs to be pointed out because some I know seem to think they can have it both ways.
+They insist that the biblical God performed miracle after miracle in order to validate himself, at times upon very specific demand from the supplicant.
+But if I today suggest that I need some sort of clear validation in order to believe this deity is more than just a figment of our collective imagination, they then tell me I’m wicked for demanding this.
 Furthermore, they insist that he will do no such thing for me.
 How they know this is beyond me, unless the best explanation is that when you create a being in your own mind you get to say what he will and will not do.

 Let’s assume for a moment that the biblical God should be taken at face value.
 What sort of things is he willing to do in order to prove that he is who he says he is, and that he will do what he says he will do?

 In Exodus 4, Yahweh turned the staff of Moses into a snake and back again, and then he turned Moses’s hand leprous and back again just to demonstrate to Moses that he could do what he said he could do.
 The same could be said about the burning bush and all the plagues leading up to the deliverance of the Hebrews from Egypt.

 In Judges 6, Gideon required not one or two but three signs before he could believe what he heard was really trustworthy.
 First he required an angel to perform a sign on a pile of meat and bread, igniting it on top of a rock.
 Then he required a wet fleece surrounded by dry ground, followed by a dry fleece surrounded by wet ground.
 According to the Bible, Yahweh thrice acquiesced.